shuding/nextra/examples/swr-site/pages/docs/arguments.en-US.md

 ## Passing Objects

-import { Callout } from 'nextra-theme-docs'
+import { Callout } from 'nextra/components'

 <Callout>
   Since SWR 1.1.0, object-like keys will be serialized under the hood automatically.